l-pizarro/imageProcessing/README.md

 make all
 ```

-Once done, there will be a executable for the program called **iamge_proc**.
+Once done, there will be a executable for the program called **image_proc**.
 You can also manually compile this program, must use GCC to do it (see the commands in the makefile).

 ## Running the program